Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Scholarship essays are an inevitable part of most scholarship applications.
 Sadly, many qualified students see an essay requirement, think, “I’m not a good writer,” and decide not to apply.
 Don’t fall into that trap!
 Learn how to write a winning scholarship essay today!

-As a writing instructor, I know firsthand that anyone can write a winning scholarship essay if they devote the time and effort.
-Follow the steps below to write an excellent scholarship essay, dramatically increasing your chances of winning scholarships!
+As a former writing instructor, I know firsthand that anyone can write a winning scholarship essay if they devote the time and effort.
+Follow the steps below to write an excellent scholarship essay and dramatically increase your chances of winning scholarships!

 For most people, it’s not possible to write a stellar essay ten minutes before the application deadline.
-We recommend giving yourself at least one hour to write the first draft of your scholarship essay.
+We recommend giving yourself a few hours to write the first draft of your scholarship essay.
 Ask a friend to read it over or just take some time away, then take another hour to proofread your essay, ideally the next day.

 Remember, the reader is not in your head.
 A solid essay structure is needed to convey your ideas effectively.
 Before you begin writing:

-● Create an outline to map out your ideas
+Create an outline to map out your idea